 Responsible producers and retailers exercise an abundance of caution towards groups with particular health sensitivities for which there is presently less data on use.

 Unfortunately, there is no definitive list of medications that are known to interact with CBD, and therefore as a responsible retailer, we would advise that if you are on medication you should always check with your GP first before using any CBD product.

-Is CBD addictive?
-Can products be abused?
+Can CBD products be abused?

-The World Health Organisation’s 2018 Critical Review Report on CBD stated that to that date, there is no evidence of recreational use of CBD or any public health-related problems associated with its use.
+The World Health Organisation’s 2018 Critical Review Report on CBD stated that to date, there is no evidence of recreational use of CBD or any public health-related problems associated with its use.